gsauthof/cutbynoise/README.md

 you can use the open-source [Audacity][audacity] for this task (cf.  File -> Export -> Export Selected Audio ...), which is packaged by many Linux distributions.

+## Combining Filters

+For filtering the noise out of input files where several different kinds of markers are used you can chain multiple cutbynoise invocations together with `chain`, which is also part of this repository.

+For example, a podcast may regularly insert a super annoying pre-roll that doesn't have a dedicated start sample, i.e. just an end sample, i.e. _in addition_ to mid-rolls that _can_ be recognized by start and stop samples.
+In such a case you can invoke cutbynoise first and use the start-of-file as begin marker and run it a second time on the result to cut out the mid-rolls, as well.

+The same approach is available for post-rolls, i.e. to specify the end-of-file as end marker.

+Also, some podcast cutters aren't that disciplined to always use the same pair of markers, e.g. start and end marker might be randomly switched or a set of samples is in use.
+All this can be covered by a chain, where cutbynoise is invoked for a few variations.
+The `chain` command ignores failing steps, by default, as long at least one step succeeded.
+This is useful for a chain of cutbynoise invocations where a part is expected to fail when no noise regions are found.

+See also the comments at the top of `chain.py` for an extreme, but unfortunately real world, chaining example.

 ## Limitations